capturethefoundry/sut/README.md

 ## SUT Token Exploit, Binance Smart Chain

-Hey fellow researchers!
-Earlier today, my boss told me about an exploit that happened and asked me to reproduce the exploit.
-I had to rush to watch a movie so I created a test file haphazardly without running and tests and sent it to my boss.
+Hey there, researcher!
+Earlier today, the SUT token was hacked on the Binance Smart Chain and the attacker ran away with 32 BNB (~13k).
+My boss briefed me about the incident and asked me to reproduce the exploit.
+I had to rush off to catch a movie so I created a test file haphazardly and sent it to him.
 During the movie, my boss texted me, saying that my test file could not work.
-Please help me to fix my file, I think there's about **10 issues** to fix.
+Please help me fix the issues in my file, I think there are about **10 issues** to fix.

 ## Objectives